 None of those have anything to do with training or supplementation.
 What they realy have to do with is bad habits, poor choices, a lack of dedication and different priorities.

+I am training a guy currently who is married, works two jobs, is finishing his masters, and has several kids.
 With good diet, training, dedication, and no supps what so ever- He is making great progress in strength, and a posative shift in body composition.